egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 ignoreip = 127.0.0.1/8
 ```

-Note: Depending on the amount of traffic specific service has (website, wordpress, etc.) fail2ban can generate CPU concerns/load.
+Note: Depending on the amount of traffic specific service has (website, WordPress, etc.) fail2ban can generate CPU concerns/load.
 Custom Fail2ban PhpMyAdmin filter (Jail & Regex)

 The best way to learn is to try and write your own filters.
 I’ll show you an example for Custom Fail2ban PhpMyAdmin filter.
 First, we need the jail in our jail.local file: